LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

-corresponding to the OS version in the ``compilers.yaml`` file in the ``RAJA/scripts/radiuss-spack-configs/darwin/`` directory, and a commented section to illustrate how to add `CMake` as an external package in the ``packages.taml`` in the same directory.
+corresponding to the OS version in the ``compilers.yaml`` file in the ``RAJA/scripts/radiuss-spack-configs/darwin/`` directory, and a commented section to illustrate how to add `CMake` as an external package in the ``packages.yaml`` in the same directory.
 You may also install CMake with `Homebrew <https://brew.sh>`_, for example, and follow the process outlined above after it is installed.